shahtab123/Gemini-Spark/README.md

 ## Installation

-# Enable and Use AI Features in Chrome Canary

 Follow these steps to enable and use AI features in Chrome Canary:

 ## Step 1: Open Chrome Canary